-Taking things that do not belong to you, especially from your teammates will not be tolerated.
 An athlete caught or proven to have stolen anything, on or off campus, will have consequences from our District Administration, Secondary Consequence Guide (SCG), and Student-Parent Handbook (S-PH) will be used to determine initial consequences.
-The additional Athletic consequences below, will be applied after SCG and S-PH.
+The additional Athletic consequences will be applied after SCG and S-PH.
 The first offense will result in a 2 week (10 school days) suspension of the student athlete from game season participation/competition.
 If there are not 2 weeks (10 school days) remaining in that particular sport season or activity, the balance will be fulfilled in a subsequent/next sport season or carried over into the next school year.
 He/She is still required to practice with their team, during this suspension.
-Repayment or replacement of the item stole within the 2 week suspension required.
+Repayment or replacement of the item stolen within the 2-week suspension required.
 An Athletic Contract will be required.

-The second offense will result in a 4-week (20 school days) suspension of the student athlete from game season
+The second offense will result in a 4-week (20 school days) suspension of the student athlete from game season Participation/competition.

-Participation/competition.
 If there are not 4 weeks (20 school days) remaining in that particular sport season or activity, the balance will be fulfilled in a subsequent sport season or carried over into the next school year.
 He/She is still required to practice with their team, during this suspension.
+Repayment or replacement of the item stolen within the 4-week suspension required.
 An Athletic Contract will be required.

-The third offense will result in dismissal of the student athlete for one calendar school year from all athletic participation, including practices.
+The third offense will result in dismissal of the student athlete for the remainder of the season and removed from the athletic period.